davde-ms/ESU-activation-with-ARC/README.md

 ## How to use the scripts

-There are currently 4 scripts in this repository (located in the Scripts folder):
+There are currently 5 scripts in this repository (located in the Scripts folder):

-- AssignESULicense.ps1
+- AssignESULicense.ps1 (assign an existing ESU license to an Azure ARC server)
-- CreateESULicense.ps1
+- CreateESULicense.ps1 (create a new ESU license)
-- ManageESULicenses.ps1 (previously named CreateESULicensesFromCSV.ps1)
-- DeleteESULicense.ps1
+- DeleteESULicense.ps1 (delete an existing ESU license)
+- ManageESULicenses.ps1 (creates and optionally assigns ESU licenses in bulk, taking its information from a CSV file)
+- ManageESUAssignments.ps1 (assigns ESU licenses in bulk, taking its information from a CSV file)

 ### AssignESULicense.ps1